-Founded in 1853 out of Hartfield Connecticut, Aetna is a health insurance company that provides health insurance policies and benefits to over 22 million medical plan members, consisting of both individual people and companies.
-Aetna’s insurance plans not only covers a plethora of behavioral and mental health services but also focuses on helping their policyholders fight substance abuse.
-The company will provide health coverage for at least a part of the rehab expenses, if not all of them.
+Founded in 1853 out of Hartfield, Connecticut, Aetna is a health insurance company that provides health insurance policies and benefits to over 22 million medical plan members, consisting of both individual people and companies.
+Aetna’s insurance plans not only cover a plethora of behavioral and mental health services but also focus on helping their policyholders fight substance abuse.
+The company will provide health coverage for at least a part of rehab expenses—if not all of them.
 However, your specific policy plan will determine that monetary figure.
-To discover what costs are covered, enter your information into our Insurance Verification program.
-Upon completion, one of our health care professionals will give you a ring and then help prepare you for what comes next.
+To discover what costs are covered, enter your information into our insurance verification form.
+Upon completion, one of our healthcare professionals will give you a ring and then help prepare you for what comes next.

 Aetna Alcohol and Drug Treatment Coverage

 In the past, treatment plans for alcohol or drug abuse were limited to a referral for a month-long inpatient treatment program.
 Over the years, Aetna’s coverage has expanded to a wide range of affordable care treatment options.
 These include:

 - Detox– Abuse of certain substances and/or alcohol can lead to physical dependence and withdrawal symptoms when the substance is no longer in a person’s system.
 Less severe cases can undergo detox in an outpatient medical care program.
 For more serious cases, however, an individual may need to be admitted into an inpatient detox program.
 Depending on the type of withdrawal, the detox process can be dangerous for users.

 - Inpatient rehabilitation– Longer-term chemical dependence programs offered in a drug and treatment program.
 Clients receive 24/7 supervision that manages both their medical and psychological conditions.
 Post-detox treatment focuses on helping clients understand their substance abuse issues and the underlying causes.
 It then provides them with tools to maintain their sobriety and elevate their behavioral health.